German attempts to colonise the Somali Coast: Hörnecke expedition in the Majerteen Sultanate

-In Aluula, near Cape Guardafui, an expedition group led by the government builder Gustav Hörnecke closed on the 6th.
-September 1885 a far-reaching friendship agreement with the local Sultan Bogor Osman Mahmoud Yusuf (1854-1927) from the Majerteen clan, who belong to the Darod clan family.
+In Aluula, near Cape Guardafui, an expedition group led by the government builder Gustav Hörnecke closed on 6 September 1885 a far-reaching friendship agreement with the local Sultan Bogor Osman Mahmoud Yusuf (1854-1927) from the Majerteen clan, who belong to the Darod clan family.

 The contract drawn up in German and Arabic (not in Somali) shows significant differences between the two language versions.
 While the German text refers to a protection treaty with the German Empire and land transfers to the German-East African Society, the Arabic text only mentions a treaty on friendship and support for society in the research and utilization of the hinterland.

 The area of Sultan Osman affected by the treaty should extend from cape westwards to Bender Ziada, about 400 kilometers east of Berbera, and southwards to Cape Ras Assuad (near Hobyo, in the Mudug region).
 However, according to the German version, the contract area extended to the gates of the already British Berbera.
 Inland, the contract area would each extend 20 day trips (i.e. about 600 kilometers deep and thus into Ogaden).

 Anderten expedition in the Sultanate of Hobyo

 While Hörnecke returned to Berlin after concluding the contract via Aden and Trieste and two DOAG employees tried in vain to establish the contractually promised branch in Caluula, Hörnecke's adjutant, Lieutenant Claus von Anderten, had been commissioned to expand the contract area to the south.

-With Osman's relative, Yusuf Ali Kenadid of Hobyo, Anderten closed the agreement on the 26th November 1885, the German and Arabic versions of which differed similarly significantly.
+With Osman's relative, Yusuf Ali Kenadid of Hobyo, Anderten closed the agreement on 26 November 1885, the German and Arabic versions of which differed similarly significantly.
 According to this follow-up contract, the Sultan subordinated the coastal area of the Abgal clan belonging to the Hawiya tribe south of Hobyo to the gates of Warsheikh (i.e. to about 80 kilometers north of Mogadishu).
 Inland, a length of 25 day trips to the borders of the Oromia area was planned this time (i.e. about 750 kilometers and thus deep again into Ogaden).